allen-woods/pipe-crud/README.md

 ## Description

-This is a DevOps utility written in `sh` intended to provide full CRUD functionality to named pipes and pseudo-anonymous pipes (file descriptors) on Alpine Linux.
+This is a dev-ops utility written in `sh` intended to provide full CRUD functionality to named pipes and pseudo-anonymous pipes (file descriptors) on Alpine Linux.

 Data is stored in the pipe as wrapping document IDs containing unique item names.